AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 7. Social media has a negative impact on mental health?
 Social media has an enormous effect on humanity in general and especially its get a huge impact on people's mental health.
 I find it difficult to say whether this effect is mostly positive or negative.
 Moreover, I'm not a psychologist to estimate people's mental health and my point of view a bit biased for the reason that I truly rarely use social media in my daily activities, however there are several interesting thoughts I can share.
 At first, historically our life changed a lot thanks to the internet communications.
 In my childhood I couldn't find new friends, who would understand my passions.
-So I was lonely from time to time.
 Occasionally, I wanted to have someone who would share my hobbies, such as collecting insects or observing birds.
+So, I was lonely from time to time.
+On the other side the relationships inside social media as vast as it shallow, superficial.
+I mean that deep human's bonds difficult to achieve and also hard to keep and enhance because of the lack of the common experience from real life.
+I remember reading a book a few months ago that focused on productivity in the digital age.
+One of the chapter